dret/webconcepts/concepts/http-header/Lock-Token.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Lock-Token"
 title:         "HTTP Header Field: Lock-Token"
+concept-name:  HTTP Header Field
+concept-value: Lock-Token
 description: "The Lock-Token request header is used with the UNLOCK method to identify the lock to be removed."
 ---